mesher-x/aio-job-queue/README.md

   be renamed into `put_nowait`.
 - `get_multi` and `put_multi` methods, allowing getting and putting multiple items from queue with one call
-- method for periodical requeueing of not acknowledged tasks
 - keeping track of times a task was requeued, dropping too old tasks or tasks with too many retries.